o/simmetrica/README.md

 Title of event, this will be shown in legend and not a mandatory value.

+###Uninstall

+    ➜ [sudo] pip uninstall simmetrica
+    ➜ rm -rfv /opt/simmetrica

+###Credits

+Special thanks to [Dougal Matthews](https://github.com/d0ugal) for making this project Python 3 compatible.

 ###Contributing

 I just created this project for learning some Python.
 Please help me to make it better!
+Don't hesitate to open an issue for asking something or creating a pull request for a new feature.
+Thanks!

 ###License
-Copyright (c) 2013 Osman Ungur
+Copyright (c) 2013-2014 Osman Ungur

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal